krishshah920/Amusement-Park/README.md

 # Amusement-Park
 A project on Computer Graphics and Visualization.
 Made with C++ using openGl Library.

-# AmusementPark
-`-My project is like an amusement park where a child can enjoy some rides.
+This project is like an amusement park where a child can enjoy some rides.

 Here are some instruction to run the project.

 Girls Movement:
 The girl will move with the "up, down, left, and right" arrow key.

 Swing (Dolna):